 3. Use this Free Printable for a Visual Reminder

-Print out this free printable so your kids have a visual reminder of what they need to include in their healthy lunches.
+Print out this free printable so your kids have a visual reminder of what they need to include in their healthy lunches (get it down below).

 4. Teach Your Kids to Use Teamwork